CCA-Public/digital-archives-manual/guides/stabilization.md

 ![Bitcurator2](http://wiki.bitcurator.net/images/b/b7/Acquire_image_window.jpg)

-* Once all metadata has been entered and the settings have been checked, click 'OK' to start the disk imaging process.
+* Once settings have been confirmed, press 'OK' to start the disk imaging process.
 * Guymager will track its progress and give you color-coded indications when the process has been completed successfully or has failed.
 If it fails, make a note of this in the versement stabilization spreadsheet and set the disk aside for review by the Digital Archivist.
 * If the image is successfully created, go to your project folder on the desktop and do a quick visual check that all looks good.
-You should see at least two files: the disk image(s) themselves (potentially split into several files with the same file name but extensions of .E01, .E02, etc.) and a '.info' metadata file.
+You should see at least two files: the disk image(s) themselves (potentially split into several files with the same file name but extensions of .001, .002, etc.) and a '.info' metadata file.
 * If all looks good, repeat this process with the next disk until all media has been imaged.
 Once all media has been imaged, copy the entire project folder from the Bitcurator desktop into the "Dépôts" folder and alert the Digital Archivist.

 <a name="ftkimager"></a>